Ottermad/ottermad.github.io/_posts/2023-09-17-QC-Course-Hermitian-Matrices.md

 author: Charles Thomas
 ---

-In this post, we're going to be dicussing what Hermitian matrices are.
+In this post, we're going to be discussing what Hermitian matrices are.

 ## Transpose of a matrix
 Let's start by learning about the transpose of a matrix.
-A tranpose pose of a matrix is just flipping the matrix so that every row becomes a column and visversa.
+The transpose of a matrix is just flipping the matrix so that every row becomes a column and vice versa.

-For example if I have
+For example, if I have

 $$A = \begin{bmatrix}-5 & 2 \\ -9 & 6\end{bmatrix}$$